Introjection (Neon Genesis Evangelion): Masculinity and deconstruction of the mecha genre

-During the battle, Eva-01 emits a roar similar to that of a carnivorous animal; for the writer Giuseppe Gatti, Eva-01 resembles the posture of "a mammoth gorilla-cyborg" and according to Stevie Suan, the scene gives a "sense of a primal, savage character".
+During the battle, Eva-01 emits a roar similar to that of a carnivorous animal.
+For the writer Giuseppe Gatti, Eva-01 resembles the posture of "a mammoth gorilla-cyborg"; scholar Stevie Suan similarly stated that the scene gives a "sense of a primal, savage character".
 The New Yorker wrote, in awakening his Eva, Shinji unlocks "a monstrous, destructive id synonymous with—or derived from—his own".
 According to GameRant, while Eva-01 going berserk "ensure[s] victory more often than not, it's a haunting subversion of the mecha trope".
 The writers Brian Camp and Julie Davis similarly stated Eva-01's fury makes audiences ask "what's really in these machines".
 According to the academic Mariana Ortega, since Eva-01 was built from Lilith and the Angel was born from Adam, Unit 01 absorbs a "sibling" and becomes an "alpha et omega".
-The Japanese academic Kotani Mari likened the act of cannibalism on Shinji-Eva's part to "the explosion of the radically feminine, that is, to what Alice Jardine calls 'gynesis' ...
+The Japanese academic Mari Kotani likened the act of cannibalism on Shinji-Eva's part to "the explosion of the radically feminine, that is, to what Alice Jardine calls 'gynesis' ...
 Shinji very naturally but miraculously comes to feminize himself.
 This sequence unveils Shinji's epiphany.
 The more strongly he desires a miraculous breakthrough, the more deconstructive his own sexuality becomes."
-Writer Sharalyn Orbaugh noted in the original Japanese, the pronouns used have no indication of Evangelion's gender; it is impossible to tell whether the speakers think of the Shinji-Eva cyborg as "he", "she" or "it".
-Ritsuko says during the Eva's rampage in "Introjection" that this is the awakening of "her", using the female pronoun.
+Writer Sharalyn Orbaugh noted that in the original Japanese, the pronouns used have no indication of Evangelion's gender; it is impossible to tell whether the speakers think of the Shinji-Eva cyborg as "he", "she" or "it".
+Ritsuko says during the Eva's rampage in "Introjection" that this is the awakening of "her", using the female pronoun and suggesting there is someone inside the Eva.